 - reviews and approves processes to regulate transactions involving an Interested Person (as defined in Chapter 9 of the Listing Manual) and/or Interested Party (as defined in the Property Funds Appendix) (each, an Interested Person) and CCT and/or its subsidiaries (Interested Person Transactions), to ensure compliance with the applicable regulations.
 The regulations include the requirement that Interested Person Transactions are on normal commercial terms and are not prejudicial to the interests of CCT and its minority Unitholders.
 In respect of any property management agreement which is an Interested Person Transaction, the AC also carries out reviews at appropriate intervals to satisfy itself that the Manager has reviewed the Property Manager's compliance with the terms of the property management agreement and has taken remedial actions, where necessary; and

-The AC has reviewed the nature and extent of non-audit services provided by the external auditors in FY 2017 and the fees paid for such services.
-The AC also undertook a review of the independence of the external auditors, taking into consideration, amongst others, CCT's relationships with the external auditors in FY 2017, as well as the processes and safeguards adopted by the Manager and KPMG relating to audit independence, the fee proposals received from other audit firms, the relevant experience of the audit firms and the nature and requirements of the non-audit services.
-In particular, KPMG has confirmed that the teams which provided the audit services to CCT Group are separate from the teams which provided the non-audit services to CCT Group.
-Based on the review, the AC is satisfied that the independence of the external auditors has not been impaired by the provision of those services.
+The AC undertook a review of the independence of the external auditors, taking into consideration, among others, CCT's relationships with the external auditors in FY 2018, as well as the processes and safeguards adopted by the Manager and KPMG relating to audit independence.
+Based on the review, the AC is satisfied that the external auditors are independent.
 The external auditors have also provided confirmation of their independence to the AC.
-The aggregate amount of fees paid and payable to the external auditors for FY 2017 was approximately S$1,194,000, of which audit (and audit-related) fees amounted to approximately S$424,000 and non-audit fees amounted to approximately S$770,000.
+The amount of audit fees paid/payable to the external auditors for FY 2018 was S$377,600.
+There was no non-audit service in FY 2018.

-In the review of the financial statements of CCT Group for FY 2017, the AC has discussed with Management the accounting principles that were applied and their judgement of items that might affect the integrity of the financial statements and also considered the clarity of key disclosures in the financial statements.
-The AC reviewed the valuation of investment properties and accounting for significant acquisition, being the key audit matters as reported by the external auditors for the FY 2017 as follows:
+In its review of the financial statements of CCT Group for FY 2018, the AC had discussed with Management the accounting principles that were applied and their judgement of items that might affect the integrity of the financial statements and also considered the clarity of key disclosures in the financial statements.
+The AC reviewed, among other matters, the valuation of investment properties, being the key audit matter identified by external auditors for FY 2018.

-The AC was satisfied with the valuation process, the methodologies used and the valuation for investment properties as adopted and disclosed in the financial statements.
+The AC was satisfied with the valuation process, methodologies used and valuation for investment properties as adopted and disclosed in the financial statements.

 The Manager confirms, on behalf of CCT, that CCT complies with Rule 712 and Rule 715 of the Listing Manual.

-The Manager has in place an internal audit function supported by CL's Internal Audit Department (CL IA) which reports directly to the AC and administratively to the CEO.
-The AC is of the view that the internal audit function performed by CL IA is adequately resourced and has appropriate standing within CCT Group.
+The Manager has in place an internal audit function supported by CL's Internal Audit Department (CL IA).
+The primary reporting line of CL IA is to the AC.
+The AC has carried out a review and is of the view that the internal audit function performed by CL IA is adequate, effective and independent.
 CL IA plans its internal audit schedules in consultation with, but independently of, Management and its plan is submitted to the AC for approval prior to the beginning of each year.
 The AC also meets with CL IA at least once a year without the presence of Management.
-CL IA has unfettered access to the Manager's documents, records, properties and employees, including access to the AC.
+CL IA has unfettered access to the Manager's documents, records, properties and employees, including access to the AC and has appropriate standing within CCT Group.

 To ensure that internal audits are performed by competent professionals, CL IA recruits and employs suitably qualified professional staff with the requisite skill sets and experience.
 For instance, CL IA staff who are involved in IT audits are Certified Information System Auditors and members of the Information System Audit and Control Association (ISACA) in the USA.
 The ISACA Information System Auditing Standards provide guidance on the standards and procedures to be applied in IT audits.